Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \paragraph{Estimating the reduced-form effects of shocks.}

 To construct the elasticities, we require estimates of the reduced-form effects of demand shocks.
 We obtain those estimates from dynamic models of the form

-where $Y_{jt}$ represents either employment $L_{jt}$, mean wages $W_{jt}$, or value added $\VA_{jt}$, $Z_j$ is either the internal or external instrument, $\tau$ indexes relative years and $T$ is the set of relative years included, $\mathbf{1}\{\tau = t - t^*\}$ is an indicator for years relative to the event year $t^*$, $v^Y_{jt}$ is the residual, and $\omega^Y_j$ and $\delta^Y_{k(j)t}$ are defined as before, for $Y\in\{W, L, \VA\}$.
+where $Y_{jt}$ represents either employment $L_{jt}$, mean wages $W_{jt}$, or value added $\VA_{jt}$, $Z_j$ is either the internal or external instrument, $\tau$ indexes relative years and $\mathcal{T}$ is the set of relative years included, $\mathbf{1}\{\tau = t - t^*\}$ is an indicator for years relative to the event year $t^*$, $v^Y_{jt}$ is the residual, and $\omega^Y_j$ and $\delta^Y_{k(j)t}$ are defined as before, for $Y\in\{W, L, \VA\}$.
 In practice, we define the local labor market $k$ as the 2-digit sector reported by the firm in year $t^*-1$.

-The interpretation of the coefficients $\{\beta_{Y,\tau}\}_{Y\in\{W, L, \VA\},\tau\in T}$ depends on the shock that we use.
+The interpretation of the coefficients $\{\beta_{Y,\tau}\}_{Y\in\{W, L, \VA\},\tau\in \mathcal{T}}$ depends on the shock that we use.
 In the case of the binary internal shock $Z_j^{\text{Int}}$, the coefficients reflect the evolution of the outcomes for firms that receive a value-added increase relative to those that do not.
 In the case of the continuous external export shock $Z_j^{\text{Ext}}$, they reflect the effect of a marginal one-unit increase in the demand for their exports.
-The inclusion of the coefficients for $t<t^*$ allows us to assess whether the shocks are plausibly exogenous.
+The coefficients for $t<t^*$ allow us to assess the plausibility of the parallel trends assumption underlying our design.